 Find equilibrium solutions and sketch a few possible solution curves.
-According to model, what will happen if at time t=0 the initial population densities are 40, 60, 150, or 170.
+According to model, what will happen if at time t = 0 the initial population densities are 40, 60, 150, or 170.

-3. For the following systems, sketch nullclines, find equilibrium points, determine their stability properties, and describe the local behavior trajectories near the equilibrium points.
-Sketch the phase portraits.
+3. For the following systems, sketch nullclines; find equilibrium points; apply the principle of Linearized stability (when applicable) to determine the stability properties of the equilibrium points; describe the local behavior trajectories near the equilibrium points; and sketch the phase portraits.